Overview of the degree program

 (For more information see the annex of the Examination regulations relating to the respective course of studies and the module handbook respectively.)

-The qualifying examination is comprised of a two-stage selection process.
+The aptitude test is comprised of a two-stage selection process.

-Pre-selection: The qualifying examination committee will review the submitted documents and select which applicants are to be invited to a personal interview.
+Pre-selection: The aptitude test committee will review the submitted documents and select which applicants are to be invited to a personal interview.
 These applicants will be informed about the topic of the admissions interview 8 to 12 weeks prior to the interview to be able to prepare a project sketch.

 The topic of the project sketch for the 2011/12 winter semester: Sound and nature.
 Develop ideas related to sound and nature; you have the freedom to approach the topic however you wish.
 The result could be that you imagine you have the opportunity to convert a public park or natural area for several weeks using sound.
 What kind of sounds would be involved?
 What would the technical setup involve?
 It could also be something entirely different within the context of sound and nature ...
 Record your thoughts in a written or visual concept, including sample sounds.
 The focus of the concept should be artistic ideas; that said, a sketch how it would be implemented and a cost calculation should also be included.